statsig-io/docs/docs/statsig-warehouse-native/connecting-your-warehouse/forwarded-data.md

 Under the covers, we perform a just-in-time update of exposures in your warehouse when Pulse is loaded, for the first 1 million exposures.
 After that, the exposures are batched, deduplicated and written to your warehouse once a day.

-These fast-forwarded exposures are not deduplicated, and will have some fields (group_name in particular) missing.
+These fast-forwarded exposures are not deduplicated, and will have some fields (`user_dimensions` in particular) missing.
 These fields will be provided in the subsequent daily load.

 Each day, a deduplicated digest will be exported to your warehouse to ensure consistency.
 This will be deduplicated with the above as part of the standard Pulse Pipeline.